Without a doubt, tiny clothes are the most fun gift to buy when shopping for a new baby! AmIright?

-Capsule wardrobes create dozens of outfit combinations.
+A baby capsule wardrobe creates dozens of outfit combinations.
 Putting together your child’s outfits in the daily gets a whole lot easier— and more fun, too!

 Fun Tip: Dad can dress Baby much more easily when the clothing pieces naturally coordinate.
 My husband really appreciates this aspect of Jack’s capsule wardrobe.

-3. Capsule Wardrobes Save You Money
+3. A Baby Capsule Wardrobe Saves You Money

-Because the clothing pieces are limited, each piece in the capsule wardrobe receives maximum wear before your child grows into the next size.
+Because the clothing pieces are limited, each piece in a baby capsule wardrobe receives maximum wear before your child grows into the next size.
 Also, capsule wardrobes help you not to over-buy.
 Because you decide ahead of time which (and how many) pieces you plan to include, you’re automatically creating boundaries.